- Start date: September

 This elective class is designed to build upon the core consumer behaviour class by developing in-depth knowledge of current thinking in the discipline and by analysing a range of contemporary consumer contexts.

-The students will be exposed to a synthesis of well- established digital marketing theories and the most recent academic research on e-marketing.
-The class also aims at providing students with hands-on experience in the use of digital technologies for marketing purposes.
+You'll be exposed to a synthesis of well- established digital marketing theories and the most recent academic research on e-marketing.
+The class also aims to provide you with hands-on experience in the use of digital technologies for marketing purposes.
 Thus the class has a very practical focus.

 Integrated Marketing Communications